“The leading black show drummer in 1920s Chicago” – James Lincoln Collier

 James Alsay Bertrand was a Southerner, born on 24th February 1900 in Biloxi, Mississippi.
 Whilst his parents weren’t musical, Hero #14 Andrew Hilaire was a cousin, and Jimmy’s uncle, Alphonse Ferzand, played bass in the Original Creole Band – the first New Orleans jazz band to ever tour widely.
 We know little else of Bertrand’s early life, besides that at the time of the 1910 U.S. Census the family was still in Biloxi and had expanded to five, and that in 1913 the Bertrands joined many other families making the Great Migration north to settle in Chicago.
 As a young teenager, he studied drums at the Catholic school on 55th and Halstead St., and at the specialist music school established by W.L.
 Jackson.
 (This Mr. Jackson had a stepson – a boy violinist named Erskine, who we will be hearing from again very soon in this story).
 Jimmy’s talent was obvious, and he soon graduated to take “lessons with the best musicians in this country” – particularly Bill Cussack of the Tivoli Theatre orchestra, and Roy Knapp, the Minneapolis Symphony Orchestra percussionist and legendary teacher, whose other students included Gene Krupa.

 In 1918, Bertrand was drafted for the Great War, his draft card stating that he was ‘negro’, of medium height and slender build – just like his father, who registered at same time aged 42.
-At the time, the family lived on South Wells St, Chicago, with Jimmy already listed as a professional musician, his place of employment being the State Theater on the corner of 35th & State St. – right in the heart of the city’s nightlife district already known as ‘the Stroll’.
+At the time, the family lived on South Wells St, Chicago, with Jimmy already listed as a professional musician, his place of employment being the State Theater on the corner of 35th & State St. – the heart of the nightlife district already known as ‘the Stroll’ (see map).
 Here Bertrand performed every night in the pit band led by Ed Bailey, playing timpani and tuned percussion as well as drums.

 Around the same time, Jimmy was befriended by another, more recent arrival from the South: Minor Hall, the younger of the two famous drumming brothers from New Orleans.
-Big brother Tubby had just been drafted, and had arranged for young Minor to replace him behind the traps in the ‘Sugar Johnny’ Band, a pioneering jazz group composed mainly of New Orleans expats, which had held a residency at the De Luxe Café cabaret for a year or so.
+His big brother Tubby had just been drafted, and had arranged for young Minor to replace him behind the traps in the ‘Sugar Johnny’ Band, a pioneering jazz group composed mainly of New Orleans expats.
+The Sugar Johnny band held a residency at the De Luxe Café, a Stroll cabaret right next door to the State Theater, for a year or so.
 On hearing and meeting Bertrand, Minor was evidently deeply impressed by the pit drummer’s proficiency doubling on orchestral percussion and began taking lessons from him, particularly in reading music.
 In exchange, Hall claimed, he showed Bertrand “some of my New Orleans style.”
 These sessions with Hall perhaps first alerted Jimmy to the fact that even at a relatively young age, he had already developed skills beyond those of many of his peers.
 His later reputation as professor to a generation of great jazz drummers maybe had its inception here.

 Tate’s band quickly became a great success at the Vendome, billed as “Chicago’s premier organization – Ten musicians – Every man an artist”.
 Soon the leader had attracted some serious jazz talent into his ranks too; ace clarinettist Buster Bailey joined in 1921 and soon cornet king Freddie Keppard was often appearing too – meaning Jimmy Bertrand got to play alongside one of his uncle Alphonse Ferzand’s former bandmates from the Original Creole Band.
 Bertrand’s doubling gifts were earning him a starring role in the orchestra’s shows; on Sundays, when individual musicians were allowed to play solo features, he would often be among the virtuoso performers, including a version of the blues ‘My Daddy Rocks Me’ played on timpani.
 It was at this time that, according to W. Royal Stokes, Bertrand was “adept at tossing his sticks in the air and catching them without missing a beat, and his drums sported flashing lights”, whilst Tommy Brookins called him “the greatest hit drummer that ever lived.”
 The photo at the top of the page shows Jimmy in 1921, with a steeply-angled and very deep single-tension snare drum, bass drum (flashing lights not in evidence) and a large Chinese-style cymbal suspended on a hanger – which was presumably only a fraction of his total equipment.